Rallo00/OpenRssReader/README.md

 This project has been built with the support of AI.

 ## Features
+* NO INSTALLATION REQUIRED (I like to keep things clean!)
 * Multiple languages available;
 * Organize feeds into folders;
 * Light, Dark, and System themes;